arangodb/docs/3.12/aql/fundamentals-subqueries.md

 redirect_from:
   - examples-combining-queries.html # 3.10 -> 3.10
 ---
-# Combining queries with subqueries
+# Combining queries with subqueries in AQL

 ## How to use subqueries